PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Introduction

 \section{Introduction}

-Edge computing is an attractive computing paradigm in the era of the Internet of Things (IoT) \cite{mao2017mobile,luo2021resource,liu2019survey}.
-By enabling end devices to offload computation-intensive tasks to nearby edge nodes, edge computing is envisioned to provide real-time computing services, thereby facilitating the deployment of a wide range of intelligent applications (e.g., smart homes, smart cities, and autonomous vehicles) \cite{tran2018joint}.
-For these applications, it is of paramount importance to promptly obtain up-to-date information and minimize the transmission of outdated and worthless data \cite{zou2021minimizing}.
-To this end, a great number of offloading solutions have been proposed to achieve timely status updates and rapid delivery of tasks from information sources, in order to enhance the \textit{freshness} performance \cite{guo2021scheduling,sun2021age,li2021task,bedewy2020optimizing,pan2021minimizing}.
+Edge computing is an attractive computing paradigm in the era of the Artificial Internet of Things (AIoT)~\cite{liu2019survey,zhang2017survey}.
+By enabling end devices to offload computation-intensive tasks to nearby edge nodes, it is envisioned to provide real-time computing services, thereby facilitating the deployment of a wide range of intelligent applications (e.g., smart homes, smart cities, and autonomous vehicles)~\cite{tran2018joint}.
+In these applications, it is of paramount importance to promptly access up-to-date information while mitigating the transmission of outdated and worthless data~\cite{zou2021minimizing}.
+To this end, a great number of offloading solutions have been proposed to ensure timely status updates and rapid delivery of tasks from information sources, with the aim of enhancing the overall \textit{information freshness}~\cite{guo2021scheduling,sun2021age,li2021task,bedewy2020optimizing,pan2021minimizing}.

-Recently, the Age of Information (AoI) and Peak Age of Information (PAoI) have been recognized as important metrics for evaluating information freshness, which characterizes the elapsed time since the reception of a user's most recent data packet \cite{yates2021age}.
-Based on AoI and PAoI, recent research has been focused on freshness-aware offloading methods.
-Some works aim to optimize the allocation of wireless channels for efficient and concurrent transmission of freshness-sensitive information to a local server \cite{hu2022age,li2021task,liu2021aion,li2021scheduling,moon2015minimax,pan2021minimizing,zou2021minimizing,sun2021age,guo2021scheduling,bedewy2020optimizing}.
-Other studies investigate offloading strategies for distributing fresh tasks from multiple sources to a collection of edge servers \cite{lv2021strategy,yates2018status,bedewy2016optimizing,li2020waiting}.
+{Recently, the Age of Information (AoI) and Peak Age of Information (PAoI) have been recognized as important metrics for evaluating the freshness of information, which characterize the elapsed time since the reception of a user's most recent data packet~\cite{yates2021age}.
+Based on these metrics, several recent efforts have focused on AoI- or PAoI-centric computation offloading and resource allocation for efficient and concurrent transmission of freshness-sensitive information to the edge servers~\cite{li2021task,liu2021aion,li2021scheduling,moon2015minimax,pan2021minimizing,zou2021minimizing,sun2021age,guo2021scheduling,bedewy2020optimizing,lv2021strategy,yates2018status,bedewy2016optimizing,li2020waiting}. }